 Is food provided with my scholarship?

-How do we get between the campuses?
+How will we travel between campuses?

-Most of the time you will be driven in an ABCi car by staff between the campuses.
+Most of the time you will be driven in a College car by staff between the campuses.
 Due to logistics, you may on occasion be asked to travel by train between the campuses.
 For this reason any luggage you bring with you should be small and light enough to carry on a train.
 You will be notified of any moves you will be making like this in advance.

-The College Welfare Team is here to take care of all Student Teacher welfare needs and they take all concerns into consideration.
+The College Welfare Coordinator is here to take care of all Student Teacher welfare needs and they take all concerns into consideration.
 We also have a strict Student Teacher warning system in order to maintain a comfortable standard of living for all.